bmazzarol/Bunsen-Burner/README.md

 ## Why?

-Most tests in the DotNET ecosystem are written in an arrange, act, assert style, like so,
+Most tests in the C# are written in an arrange, act, assert style, like so,

 ```c#
 using Xunit;